-Villa Adasa is located in the Laksmana enclave, an exclusive gated community with round-the-clock security in the heart of Seminyak’s ‘Golden Triangle’ – the chicest area on Bali’s south-western coast.
+Villa Adasa is located in the Laksmana enclave, an exclusive gated community with round-the-clock security in the heart of Seminyak’s ‘Golden Triangle’ and the chicest area on Bali’s south-western coast.
 Only 200m from the beach, the villa is a short stroll from some of the best restaurants and bars on the island, including La Lucciola, Petitenget, Metis, Sarong, and Potato Head.
 (The Miele Guide rates Sarong in the top 20 restaurants in Asia).
-Also within walking distance are boutiques, lifestyle shops and spas – the famed Jari Menari will even send a therapist to the villa so guests enjoy spa treatments in privacy.
+Also within walking distance are boutiques, lifestyle shops and spas.
+The famed Jari Menari will even send a therapist to the villa so guests enjoy spa treatments in privacy.
 Close by is Pura Petitenget, one of Bali’s most sacred temples and the site of some spectacular ceremonies.

 - Petitenget Beach

 - 0.20 km

 - Seminyak Square